IDCubed/oms-docs/sources/get_started/kickstart_oms.rst

-With tmux open, change to the root of the oms-kickstart directory uploaded (or cloned, if you used git) to the host, then run the script with:
+With tmux open, change to the root of the oms-kickstart directory uploaded (or cloned, if you used Git) to the host, then run the script with:

 .. code::